 To read about Potter's experiences crisscrossing Utah from the Wasatch Mountains the Colorado Plateau, you can either download the entire diary as a PDF or click one of the links below to get started.

-You can also see Potter's route by clicking here.
+You can also see Potter's route.

 Potter's route provided by USDA Forest Service.